Patents: licensing in United States

 Work highlights

-• Serving longtime client Cisco as primary outside counsel for patent licensing, strategic portfolio development, defensive patent analysis, and overall counselling and patent strategy.
+• Served as Cisco’s primary outside counsel for patent licensing, strategic portfolio development, defensive patent analysis, and overall counselling and patent strategy.

-• Assisting Columbia University with the development and management of its worldwide patent portfolio that is directed to a wide range of physical and life sciences technologies.
+• Assisting with the development and management of Columbia University’s worldwide patent portfolio.

 Kirkland & Ellis LLP